AppImageCrafters/AppRun/README.md

 To make an application bundle that could be used on different GNU/Linux systems the packager must face different challenges which include:
 - absence of forward compatibility in libraries loaded from the system (libc),
+- absolute paths in scripts shebang,
 - application specific environment variables,
 - and fixed paths in binaries.